RocketRace/hoopy/README.md

 remains semantically equivalent to its unprocessed form.
 This is currently tracked via unit tests running Hoopy against selected modules within the Python standard library.
 Future plans include incorporating the builtin (`python3 -m test`) tests directly into a *fully* preprocessed copy of the standard library.

+Oh, and of course: Please don't use this in production code.

 ## Development